 2. Focus on using clearer words

-3. Use an editing company to edit my next essay
+3. Use an ethical editing company to help edit (not write!) my next essay

 2. Focus on using examples and explanations in my paragraphs